-In 2024/25 we will: What does success look like? • Complete a business report for each LPC meeting to allow members to review performance in the delivery of the core functions set out in the constitution of the LPC, including a narrative report on the annual operating plan to date.
+In 20 25 /26 we will:

+- Complete a business report for each LPC meeting to allow members to review performance in the delivery of the core functions set out in the constitution of the LPC, including a key performance indicator report on the annual operating plan to date.
 On each occasion operational capacity is considered.
-Any adjustments made to increase or decrease capacity are implemented within 6 months of that decision.
-Business plan presented at each LPC meeting with tracking of where actions are on or off track.
-Over 80% of actions marked as green.
-Items off track are raised to LPC members and mitigating actions agreed. • Undertake a member skill audit and maintain a training register.
-Use the performance development process in the operational team to continue to develop capability and expertise.
-Ensure members have attended appropriate training events where necessary to ensure the committee has the skills to carry out its work.
-Annual skills audit undertaken.
-Members have attended available training dates according to their skills audit.
-Review induction training for new members.
-All new members receive an induction training session with the CEO within the first two months of being appointed to the committee.
-Hold one joint meeting session in 2024/25 for the LPC's within Community Pharmacy Surrey & Sussex. • Joint meeting taken place with invited relevant external speakers.
-At a regional level to evaluate the possibility of further joint working, collaboration, sharing resources with Kent LPC, Thames Valley LPC and Hampshire & IOW LPC.
-Evidence of collaborative working available.
+Any adjustments made to increase or decrease capacity are implemented within 6 months of that decision. - Undertake a LPC member skill audit.
+Ensure LPC members have attended appropriate training events where necessary to ensure the committee has the skills to carry out its work.
+Use the performance development process for the CPSS team to continue to develop capability and expertise. - Review induction training for new members. - Hold one joint meeting session or more as agreed in 2025/26 for the LPC's within Community Pharmacy Surrey & Sussex at a central location. - At a regional level to evaluate the possibility of further joint working,